etlegacy/etlegacy/README.md

 ET: Legacy is based on the [raedwulf-et project](https://bitbucket.org/tcmreastwood/raedwulf-et/) which in turn is based on the GPL'd source code of Wolfenstein: Enemy Territory.

-Its main goals are fixing bugs, cleaning up the codebase and adding useful features while remaining compatible with the ET 2.60b version.
+The main goals of the project are fixing bugs, cleaning up the codebase and adding useful features while remaining compatible with the ET 2.60b version.

+The Legacy mod is the default mod shipped with ET: Legacy.
+It aims to add many useful features and improvements, while staying close to the original gameplay, as well as being lightweight and fully extensible through Lua scripts.

 For more information consult our [changelog](http://dev.etlegacy.com/projects/etlegacy/wiki/Changelog).

+ET: Legacy development is a collaborative effort done in an open, transparent and friendly manner.
+Anyone is welcome to join our efforts!

 GENERAL NOTES
 =============